Introduction

 3. Professional Liability Claims

-Professional liability insurance, also known as errors and omissions insurance, provides coverage for claims arising from professional services provided by your company.
-This type of insurance is particularly important for businesses that provide advice, consulting, or other professional services, such as lawyers, accountants, and architects.
+Professional liability insurance provides coverage for claims stemming from professional services your business offers.
+It is crucial for businesses that provide advice, consulting, or other professional services, as it can protect against errors and omissions in service delivery.

 4. Property Damage Claims

-If your company causes damage to someone else’s property, liability insurance can provide coverage for the cost of repairs or replacement.
+If your business damages someone else’s property, liability insurance can cover the cost of repairs or replacements.
 This includes damage caused by your employees, products, or services.

 5. Libel and Slander Claims